- The Krewe of Rex parade will start at the intersection of Napoleon Avenue and S. Claiborne Ave. (Highway 90) in New Orleans.

 - The Krewe of Rex will follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal Street.

 - At Canal, the parade will turn southeast follow the road to the intersection of Canal and South Peters Street where the parade will end.

-The Krewe Of Rex has held more parades than any other organization.
+Rex, officially the School of Design, has held more parades than any other organization.
 They are the origin of many Mardi Gras traditions, including the official Carnival colors of purple, green and gold, as well as the collectible doubloon coins (introduced by Rex in 1960).
-The Krewe consists of 600 male riders and parades on the New Orleans uptown route on Mardi Gras day.
+The Krewe consists of 600 male riders and parades on the New Orleans Uptown route on Mardi Gras day, immediately after Zulu.

-Every year, one member of the Rex Organization is selected to be Rex, the monarch of the Krewe for the year.
-(He’s often called King Rex, but his correct title is just “Rex”) Rex is always an influential resident involved in a multiple civic causes and philanthropic pursuits.
-Their identity is kept secret until Lundi Gras, the day before Mardi Gras.
-Traditionally, the Mayor hands over to Rex a symbolic key to the City to Rex for Mardi Gras Day.
+Every year, one member of the Rex organization is selected to be Rex, the monarch of the krewe for the year.
+(He’s often called King Rex, but his correct title is just “Rex.”)
+Rex is always an influential resident involved in a multiple civic causes and philanthropic pursuits.
+Rex’s identity is kept secret until Lundi Gras, the day before Mardi Gras.
+Traditionally, the mayor hands Rex a symbolic key to the city.

 Floats by Kern Studios »